 "We're only a few cells away from Joker, now," said Robin.
 "Gordon, Bay Sixteen."

-Robin froze in the doorway of the next cell.
+He froze in the doorway of the next cell.
 It was Slade Wilson.
 Deathstroke the Terminator.
-The man that hated Robin more than he hated Batman.
-Most of the villains in Arkham were Batman's villains, and Robin's by proxy.
+Batman had been in the game a lot longer than Robin had, so most of the villains in Arkham were Batman's villains, and Robin's by proxy.
 Deathstroke was one of Robin's villains.
 Slade was the reason that Robin had been to Arkham once before.
 Robin had caught him, and Batman had respectfully designated him to be the one to take the villain to the Asylum.
 It had been a rare circumstance–Robin doubted that he could take the assassin down again.

-Robin found it discomforting, looking into Slade's one good eye.
+He found it discomforting, looking into Slade's one good eye.
 He was usually only faced with the black and gold mask.
-"Slade," said Robin.
+"Slade," he said.

 "Robin," said Slade.
 The man was certainly holding a grudge.
 The hate in his voice was palpable, and Wally was instantly on alert.
 This was not a place to linger.

 'Uh, Rob,' said Wally, 'what ever happened to the whole 'do not engage' thing?'

 "I'll be honest," said Slade, "I didn't expect to see you so soon.
 I'd fully intended our next meeting to end with my hands around your throat."